afloresep/afloresep.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Here’s an improved and polished version of your writing:

----

 **Someone once told me that in order to think, you have to write.
 So here’s my attempt.**